rtgdk/Photo-Collage/README.md

 colw.py creates a portrait collage.

-col.py creates a landscape collage.
+col.py creates a landscape collage. ( In progress )